-Lease Extension Solicitors - Flats
+Lease Extension Solicitors in Manchester and London - Flats

 The Leasehold Reform, Housing and Urban Development Act 1993 provides leaseholders in England & Wales the right to extend the lease to their flat.
 Qualifying leaseholders can extend their lease by a further 90 years and diminish the ground rent to a peppercorn.